Panasthetik/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 #### CurationStation.sol

-##### Circuit Breaker with Ownable/Pausable
+##### Access Control Design Pattern / Circuit Breaker with Ownable/Pausable
-1. Ownable: this contract specifies that only the deployer of this factory contract can pause it
+1. Ownable: this contract specifies that only the deployer of this factory contract can pause/unpause it
-2. Pausable: this contract allows the owner to pause or unpause
+2. Pausable: this contract allows the owner to pause or unpause CurationStation

-##### Inheritance
+##### Inheritance and/or Interface
 1. This contract inherits from to library contracts: (Ownable, Pausable)
 2. This contract makes active use of the inherited functions (ex: isPaused)